aaron-lebo/xjs/README.md

 ## installation

-This has been tested on the wonderful [void Linux](https://voidlinux.eu).
-It should work fine on a number of other OSes.
+This has been tested on [Void Linux](http://voidlinux.eu).
+If you are looking for a modern, clean, simple, BSD-like distro, it's the way to go. xjs should work fine on a number of other OSes.

 1. Make sure Node and npm are installed properly.
 Also make sure Elixir and mix are installed properly.
 Use your preferred search engine.